Skip to content

 While the amount of time the proposal takes to complete is highly variable, based on grantee feedback, it is estimated that the proposal form will take two to four hours to complete.

 We are open to funding work anywhere in the United States or around the world.
-However, please be advised that the applying organization must be a US-registered 501(c)3 public charitable organization, including educational institutions* and government agencies**.
-Fiscally sponsored projects are also eligible.
+However, please note that we have areas of special interest, including the following:

 We encourage you to view our recent Unsolicited Grant Recipients to gain an understanding of the variety of organizations and projects we support with unsolicited grants.